magarcia/magarcia.io-archived/src/pages/bloc-pattern-with-react-hooks/index.md

 ---
 title: BLoC Pattern with React Hooks
 date: '2019-02-18'
-spoiler: This is about how to extract the business logic from the components in a React application using the BLoC pattern from Flutter with the new hooks API and RxJS.
+spoiler: About how to extract the business logic from the components of a React application using the BLoC pattern from Flutter, the new hooks API, and RxJS observables.
 tags:
   - React
   - BLoC